ecnerwalawrence/nerdwallet/README.md

 Model:
 Task

 Notes:
 - I was able to find a ORM for postgresql.
 I tried structuring the code to use models.
 - Ideally, I would use transaction, so the states are consistent.
 However, I did not have the cycles to correctly implement the transaction functionality of this library.
 Also, locking does have its drawback with performance, and hinders parallelism.
 Therefore, I will follow the AWS SQS model, where there is a small chance multiple workers executing the same task.
+- Please note I have fake FAILUREs, so I can simulate updating different states on the database.

 === SETUP (MACOS) ===
 1. Clone repo